heiher/natmap/README.md

 * Action: accept
 * Others: keep default values

-If the port binding fails, because it is already in use.
-This program will try to find out which local service process takes up the port and enable reuse port remotely.
+If the port binding fails because it is already in use, this program will try to find out which local service process occupies the port and enable port reuse remotely.
 This works in Linux kernel 5.6 and later, and needs to run as root.

 ### Forward mode